4 Factors & 5 Charts – How Much Food Should a Cat Eat

 Don’t get us wrong, though, as there are many very active indoor cats out there.
 Our Kiki is one of them, as she’s an indoor cat and has plenty of fun activities she does on her own and with us as well throughout the day.

-That said, it is important to pay attention to their lifestyle and give them food accordingly without worrying about over- or under-feeding them.
+That said, it is important to pay attention to their lifestyle and ration cat food portions accordingly without worrying about over- or under-feeding them.

 🐾 An excellent starting point is to increase the portion sizes as kittens grow into cats, while also paying attention to how active your purry friend is to ensure it doesn’t get too chonky and unhealthy.